daveshah/joyful-bits/content/blog/context-matters/index.md

 title: "Alice, Bob, and Charlie - Context Matters"
 date: "2021-05-30"
 ---
 Nearly a decade ago I had lunch with the founder of (IMO) a very successful company.
 We talked all things software and tech from programming languages to practices and patterns.
-We’ll call this founder “M”.
-As M and I talked about patterns and software methodologies, M shared a story with me about 3 characters, Alice, Bob, and Charlie:
+We’ll call this founder “M.Z.”.
+As M.Z. and I talked about patterns and software methodologies, M.Z. shared a story with me about 3 characters, Alice, Bob, and Charlie:

 ---